 Assessing the Incidence of Grocery Taxes in Food and Factor Markets [Job Market Paper], with Christopher B. Barrett, Yuqing Zheng, and Harry M. Kaiser [Link]

-Revise and Resubmit at American Journal of Agricultural Economics
+Revise and Resubmit at American Journal of Agricultural Economics, 2nd round

 Selected Presentation at NBER Conference - Competition in the U.S. Agricultural Sector, Fall 2024

-Abstract: This study examines the incidence of county-level grocery sales taxes across the United States from 2010-2019.
+Abstract: We study the incidence of county-level grocery sales taxes across the United States from 2010 to 2019.
 We find substantial grocery tax over-shifting to consumers.
-On average, a grocery tax that generates $1 in government revenue leads to a $1.25 rise in tax-inclusive consumer food prices.
+On average, a grocery tax that generates $1 in grocery tax revenue leads to a $1.44 rise in tax-inclusive consumer food prices.
 This tax over-shifting is even higher for lower-income households and shoppers at discount and dollar stores.
 The grocery tax incidence varies significantly among foods, with over-shifting highest for perishable staples.
-The windfall revenue arising from grocery tax over-shifting does not translate into increased earnings for food retail workers nor higher prices received by farmers.
+The increased retail margins arising from grocery tax over-shifting do not translate into increased earnings for food retail workers nor higher farmgate prices for farmers.

-National Retail Chain's Price Response to Food Sales Taxes, with Chenyan Gong, Miguel I. Gomez, and David R. Just [Link]
+National Retail Chain's Price Response to Food Sales Taxes, with Chenyan Gong, Miguel I. Gomez, and David R. Just [Draft Available Upon Request]

-Abstract: In this study, we employ Nielsen Retail Scanner Data for shelf-stable fluid milk over a 12-month period in 2013, leveraging the reduction of the state grocery tax on July 1st in Tennessee, West Virginia, and Kansas as the event of interest.
+Abstract: The importance of understanding taxation and its effects on economic agents is paramount.
+However, there is a scarcity of literature exploring how changes in grocery taxation can affect retailers’ pricing strategies and sales volumes.
+In this study, we employ Nielsen Retail Scanner Data for shelf-stable fluid milk over a 12-month period in 2013, leveraging the reduction of the state grocery tax on July 1st in Tennessee, West Virginia, and Kansas as the event of interest.
 Through a Difference-in-Differences analysis, we investigate the treatment effect of the grocery tax reduction on retailers’ sales volumes and pricing for shelf-stable fluid milk.
-Our findings indicate that the reduction in grocery tax led to a decrease in price by 3.05% and an increase in sales volume by 8.87%.
+Our findings indicate that the reduction in grocery tax led to an overall decrease in price by 3.05% and an increase in sales volume by 8.87%.
 We attribute the price reduction to market power and the substitution effects across different channels.
-Our analysis reveals that the predominant negative impact on price comes from Food Stores, whereas Convenience Stores exhibit present a positive effect on pricing.
-Meanwhile, our results suggest that Drug Stores and Mass Merchandisers adopt a uniform pricing strategy.
+Further analysis reveals that the predominant negative impact on price comes from conventional grocery stores, whereas convenience stores exhibit a positive effect on pricing.
+Meanwhile, we do not observe significant price changes from drug stores and mass merchandisers, indicating that chain retailers adopt a uniform pricing strategy.

-Estimating the Impact of Local Food Prices on Donations to Food Pantries, with Lauren Chenarides and Miguel I. Gomez [Link]
+Estimating the Impact of Local Food Prices on Donations to Food Pantries, with Lauren Chenarides and Miguel I. Gomez [Draft Available Upon Request]

 Zhao, J. J., Kaiser, H. M., & Zheng, Y. (2022).
 Do grocery food taxes incentivize participation in SNAP?
 Regional Science and Urban Economics, 103736.
 [Link]